ririko-nakamura/blog/source/_posts/cloud/AzureSovereignCloud.md

 * Solve credential type mismatch which causes errors like "object has no attribute 'get_token'"

-* Share experience to create cloud management clients with Azure Python SDK"
+* Share experience to create cloud management clients with Azure Python SDK

 ## Authorize with ServicePrincipal (Legacy, Deprecated)